English Foxhound vs English Cocker Spaniel: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between English Foxhound and English Cocker Spaniel based on their distinct physical builds and metabolic profiles.
 English Foxhound at Large (60-75 lbs) needs caloric intake calibrated to their very high (2+ hours daily) activity level, while English Cocker Spaniel at Medium (26-34 lbs) requires nutrition matched to their high energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-English Foxhound's predisposition to Potential Health Concerns may require specialized dietary formulations, while English Cocker Spaniel may benefit from diets supporting Orthopedic Conditions.
+English Foxhound's predisposition to Potential Health Concerns may require specialized dietary formulations, while English Cocker Spaniel may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements